onedevapp/Playfab_Azure_CloudScript_Demo/README.md

 #### Configure PlayFab SDK to call local ExecuteFunction implementation
 To tell the PlayFab SDK to redirect ExecuteFunction API calls to your local implementation, you follow either of the following:

-* Add a file called playfab.local.settings.json to one of two places:
+* Using local file, Add a file called playfab.local.settings.json to one of two places:

     * The temporary directory on your machine
         * On Windows, this is the TEMP environment variable